Om-Shankar-Thakur/Resume-Parsing/README.md

 # Resume-Parsing

-# pyresparser

 ```
-A simple resume parser used for extracting information from resumes
+A resume parser used for extracting information from resumes
 ```

-Built with ❤︎ and :coffee: by  [Omkar Pathak](https://github.com/OmkarPathak)
+Built with ❤︎ and :coffee: by  [Om Shankar Thakur](https://github.com/Om-Shankar-Thakur)

 ---